dasarpai/old.dasarpai.github.io/_dsblog/2025-03-16-Real-life-application-of-maths.md

 ---

 ### **Conclusion**
 Mathematics is more than just an academic subject; it’s a universal language that shapes our daily lives.
+This language is more powerful than human languages like English, Chinese, or Hindi.
 Many of these mathematical concepts are extensively applied in Machine Learning, Data Science, and AI development, influencing everything from self-driving cars to virtual assistants.

 Math is everywhere—you just need to know where to look!